autocrossblog/autocrossblog.github.io/_posts/2011-07-02-the-missing-helmet-natalie-found-it.md

 permalink: the-missing-helmet-natalie-found-it
 image:
 categories: [ 350z, nissan ]
+description: Discover the cherished Bell Helmet's adventure from Colorado to California, lost during a move, and its unexpected reunion with the owner.
 ---

 Over a year ago I realized that my Bell Helmet was missing.
 Somewhere on the move from Colorado to California it went off into its own world.

 I was sure I had it with me when I came in March 2010, and must have left it in a hotel while I was shifting around hotels for a few weeks while looking for a place to live.
 I went through box after box after box when we moved all our stuff from Colorado to CA in April, but no matter where I dug I couldn't find it.